s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 ![alt text](https://raw.githubusercontent.com/s4yhii/s4yhii.github.io/master/assets/images/Writeup/cinema/9.png)

-Re-encrypted the blob with the same key and IV, dropped it back into the request, and hit Replay.
+I then re‑encrypted the edited JSON with the same key/IV, dropped it back into the request, and replayed it.
+The backend didn’t blink: no integrity check and no server‑side validation.

 ![alt text](https://raw.githubusercontent.com/s4yhii/s4yhii.github.io/master/assets/images/Writeup/cinema/10.png)

 The backend didn’t blink.
 No error, no integrity check, no “are you kidding me?”

-This means an attacker could:
+This means an attacker could (not tested):

 - Forge tickets and concession orders.
 - Abuse the order flow (`ReturnOrder`, `ProcessOrderValue`).